Mogo: Background

 With the restoration of the Green Lantern Corps, Mogo has taken on the role of a training and recreation planet for his fellow Green Lanterns.
 Soranik Natu, Kyle Rayner, and other Lanterns have traveled to his sector to ask for his counsel.
-Further, while defending Mogo from an attack by the Sinestro Corps, the Green Lantern Arisia Rrab explained that Mogo is responsible for guiding Lantern power rings without users to those who can overcome great fear, and says that "without him, the rings are directionless".
+Further, while defending Mogo from an attack by the Sinestro Corps, the Green Lantern Arisia Rrab explains that Mogo is responsible for guiding Lantern power rings without users to those who can overcome great fear, and says that "without him, the rings are directionless".

-Infinite Crisis

-Mogo played a major role in the conclusion of Infinite Crisis, in which the Green Lantern Corps, Superman and Kal-L stop the villainous Superboy-Prime.
-The two Supermen flew Prime through Krypton's sun Rao in a desperate gamble to depower him.
-With their powers waning, the Kryptonians crash land on Mogo.
-Prime is defeated by Superman, but Kal-L dies of his injuries.
-After the fight, the rest of the Green Lantern Corps, who have suffered fatalities themselves, take Prime into custody.

-In the 52 storyline, as Adam Strange and Starfire's ship is hurtling towards a sun, Mogo appears and rescues them.